darshanmandge/Cluster/README.md

 without entering a password.

-For detailed explanation, please visit [https://www.linuxbabe.com/linux-server/setup-passwordless-ssh-login this page](this).
+For detailed explanation, see [this](https://www.linuxbabe.com/linux-server/setup-passwordless-ssh-login).

 **Problems with the shared folder :"/mirror"**